 ReMed seeks to foster the character, imagination, and practices needed to work effectively in contexts of human suffering and healing.
-Leaders in many disciplines — history, ethics, visual and performing arts, spirituality, expressive writing, and more—help students explore themes often absent in traditional medical education.
+Leaders in many disciplines — history, ethics, visual and performing arts, spirituality, and expressive writing, as well as doctors and other healthcare professionals from a range of specialties—help students explore themes often absent in traditional medical education.

-During the summer intensive, students live, eat, and learn together on campus.
-The fellowship includes housing and a stipend for living expenses.
-With a full schedule of classes, hospital shadowing, and enrichment activities, participants are not permitted to accept other summer research or fellowship opportunities that overlap with ReMed.
-Fellows also take a half-credit course in the fall (ETHICS 216), where themes and questions from the summer are explored further.
+Typically, ReMed Fellows live, eat, and learn together on campus during the summer intensive and participate in a full schedule of classes, hospital shadowing, and enrichment activities.
+Fellows also take a half-credit course in the fall (ETHICS 216), where themes and questions from the summer experience are explored further.

 - ETHICS, to clarify fellows’ values, calling, and sense of purpose